FDC SeaTac Federal Detention Center -Washington

 2425 SOUTH 200TH STREET SEATTLE, WA 98198

 206-870-5700 Fax: 206-870-5717

-FDC SeaTac also known as Sea Tac Federal Detention Center is a High Security federal prison located at 2425 South 200th Street Seattle, Washington operated by the Western Region of the Federal Bureau of Prisons (BOP), a division of the U.S. Department of Justice.
+FDC SeaTac is also known as Sea-Tac Federal Detention Center is a High-Security federal prison located at 2425 South 200th Street Seattle, Washington operated by the Western Region of the Federal Bureau of Prisons (BOP), a division of the U.S. Department of Justice.
 FDC SeaTac can house up to 1000 female and male federal inmates sentenced and charged with Federal Crimes in U.S. District Court.
 The detention center serves Immigration detainees and inmates going through the federal trial process in the U.S. District Court for the Western District of Washington.

 Visiting hours for FDC Seatac are 7:30 AM to 2:30 PM Saturday, Sunday, and Federal Holidays, and 2:00 PM to 9:00 PM Monday and Friday.
 Wardens can restrict the length of visits, or the number of people who can visit at once, to avoid visiting room overcrowding.

 All social visits will be limited to one 2 hour session per day, regardless of admission status (pre-trial, hold-over, or cadre).
 The time period will begin when the inmate arrives in the visiting room.
 All inmates will be allowed only one visit per day.
 All inmates will be allowed to visit on any special visiting days/federal holidays that are approved by the Warden.
 On those days, all inmates will be allowed two (2) hours of visiting.